Onboarding is not a nice-to-have, but rather a need-to-have.”

 Once a candidate accepts your job offer, the clock starts ticking on how quickly he or she can begin contributing to your company’s bottom line—or how quickly “buyer’s remorse” sets in.
 If your company doesn’t bring its A game to onboarding, new hires might become disengaged before they’ve even started working there!

 In many companies, onboarding falls under the HR umbrella, but that doesn’t mean management should ignore that area.
-Regardless of who’s “officially” in charge of onboarding, your direct reports are going through the onboarding process, and as their manager you have a strong interest in making sure that their introduction to the company sets them up for future success.
+Regardless of who’s “officially” in charge of onboarding, your direct reports are going through the process, and as their manager you have a strong interest in making sure that their introduction to the company sets them up for future success.
 Therefore, it’s critical that managers stay informed about (and involved with) their companies’ onboarding programs.

 So if you’re a manager, don’t assume that onboarding isn’t relevant to you!
 Ensuring that employees become contributors as quickly as possible and also stick around is part of management’s role and can give your company advantage over your competitors—which is why it’s critical for managers to take onboarding seriously.
 If HR handles your organization’s onboarding, share this blog post with those folks and ask them to implement these suggestions to shore up your program.
-And if HR isn’t able or willing to create an effective onboarding process, then create one within your own department.
+And if HR isn’t able or willing to create an effective process, then create one within your own department.

 To make your company’s onboarding process as effective as possible, be sure to use the following strategies when creating and implementing your program: